Wallpaper: Types and sizes

 In terms of methods of creation, wallpaper types include painted wallpaper, hand-printed blockwood wallpaper, hand-printed stencil wallpaper, machine-printed wallpaper, and flock wallpaper.

 Modern wallcoverings are diverse, and what is described as wallpaper may no longer actually be made from paper.
 Two of the most common factory trimmed sizes of wallpaper are referred to as "American" and "European" rolled goods.
 American rolled goods are 27 in by 27 ft in length.
 European rolled goods are 52 cm wide by 10 m in length, approximately 5.2 m2.
 Most wallpaper borders are sold by length and with a wide range of widths therefore surface area is not applicable, although some may require trimming.

 The most common wall covering for residential use and generally the most economical is prepasted vinyl coated paper, commonly called "strippable" which can be misleading.
 Cloth backed vinyl is fairly common and durable.
 Lighter vinyls are easier to handle and hang.
 Paper backed vinyls are generally more expensive, significantly more difficult to hang, and can be found in wider untrimmed widths.
 Foil wallpaper generally has paper backing and can (exceptionally) be up to 36 in wide, and be very difficult to handle and hang.
 Textile wallpapers include silks, linens, grass cloths, strings, rattan, and actual impressed leaves.
 There are acoustical wall carpets to reduce sound.
 Customized wallcoverings are available at high prices and most often have minimum roll orders.

 Solid vinyl with a cloth backing is the most common commercial wallcovering and comes from the factory as untrimmed at 54 in approximately, to be overlapped and double cut by the installer.
 This same type can be pre-trimmed at the factory to 27 in approximately.

 Modern developments

 Custom printing

 New digital inkjet printing technologies using ultraviolet (UV) cured inks are being used for custom wallpaper production.
 Very small runs can be made, even a single wall.
 Photographs or digital art are output onto blank wallpaper material.
 Typical installations are corporate lobbies, restaurants, athletic facilities, and home interiors.
 This gives a designer the ability to give a space the exact look and feel desired.

 High-tech

-New types of wallpaper under development or entering the market in the early 21st century include wallpaper that blocks certain mobile phone and WiFi signals, in the interest of privacy.
+New types of wallpaper under development or entering the market in the early 21st century include wallpaper that blocks certain mobile phone and Wi‑Fi signals, in the interest of privacy.
 The wallpaper is coated with a silver ink which forms crystals that block outgoing signals.